-1.6 Admin pages
+1.7 Admin pages

-Django Q does not use custom HTML pages, but instead uses what is offered by Django's model admin by default.
+Django Q does not use custom pages, but instead leverages what is offered by Django's model admin by default.
 When you open Django Q's admin pages you will see three models:

-1.6.1 Successful tasks
+1.7.1 Successful tasks

 Shows all successfully executed tasks.
 Meaning they did not encounter any errors during execution.
 From here you can look at details of each task or delete them.
-Use the group column to sort your results by schedule name or group id.
+Use the group filter to filter your results by schedule name or group id.
 The table is searchable by name, func and group